Logiqx/gps-details/docs/devices/coros/sony/README.md

 ### Overview

 COROS speedsurfing activities from the Sony CXD56xxxx chipset have always had a number of traits / characteristics, making them easily identifiable.
-It is worth noting tat these traits are not unique to COROS watches.
+It is also worth noting that these traits are not unique to COROS watches.

-The Sony traits have always been present in speedsurfing data of the VERTIX and APEX Pro, including firmware 3.0409.0.
+The Sony traits have always been present in speedsurfing data of the VERTIX and APEX Pro, prior to firmware 3.0508.0.
 It should be noted that the same traits are also present in data from Garmin and Suunto watches using the Sony CXD56xxxx.

 The reason for documenting the Sony traits on this page is to demonstrate that the VERTIX and APEX Pro watches changed their speed processing in firmware  3.0508.0, which was released in Aug 2024.

-All of the data and the Excel workbook used in this article can be downloaded using the link(s) at the end.
+All of the data and the Excel workbook used in this article can be downloaded using the link(s) at the bottom of this page.

 ### Original Behavior

-#### Quantization
+#### Quantization Trait

-In April 2022, I wrote an [article](../resolution/README.md) about the resolution of speeds being recorded by the APEX Pro and VERTIX.
+In April 2022, I wrote an [article](../resolution/README.md) about the low resolution of speeds being recorded by the APEX Pro and VERTIX.

-The resolution / quantization effect can easily be demonstrated by sorting all of the speeds within a file, then displaying the differences as a simple chart (see below).
+The low resolution / quantization trait can easily be demonstrated by sorting all of the speeds within a file, then displaying the differences as a simple chart (see below).

 TLDR - Quantization is evident in the speed data and there is a resolution of around 0.1 knots.